-Tampering with emergency equipment, setting off false alarms, activating the intercom system, making false reports; communicating a threat or false report for the purpose of frightening, disturbing, disrupting or causing the evacuation or closure of school property.
+Tampering with emergency equipment, setting off false alarms, activating the intercom system, making false reports; communicating a threat or false report for the purpose of frightening, disturbing or causing the evacuation or closure of school property.

 First Offense: Restitution.
-5-10 days Out-of-School Suspension A Safe Schools Report will be filed.
+5-10 days Out-of-School Suspension

 Subsequent Offense: Restitution.
 10-180 days Out-of-School Suspension or Expulsion.
-A Safe Schools Report will be filed.